Galway-Mayo Institute of Technology: Mountbellew campus

 Mountbellew was the first agricultural college in Ireland, set up by the Franciscan Brothers in 1904.
 The original college was demolished in 1971 and replaced with the new building in 1975.
 In 1986, the Franciscan Brothers Agricultural College established a link with GMIT to deliver a Higher Certificate in Business Studies (Agribusiness).

-Today, GMIT students in Mountbellew can choose between three types of degree (Agri-Business, Agri-Science or Agri-Engineering) and spend time between the Mountbellew and Galway campuses.
+Previously, GMIT students in Mountbellew could choose between three types of degree (Agri-Business, Agri-Science or Agri-Engineering) and spend time between the Mountbellew and Galway campuses.

 Atlantic Technological University

 With alliances made in 2012, by 2015, GMIT, along with IT Sligo and Letterkenny IT, submitted a formal Expression of Interest to the Higher Education Authority (HEA) for re-designation as a Technological University.
 This partnership, known as the Connacht-Ulster Alliance (CUA), aims to establish a Technological University of Western & Northwestern Ireland and was still in the planning stage in October 2018.

 The plan was a tenet of the GMIT strategic plan 2019 – 2023.

 The CUA planned to make a formal application in 2021, with a TU beginning operations in 2022.
 In October 2020, the constituent IT's were allocated over €5.5 million towards transformation.

 On 28 October 2021, an announcement was made by the Minister for Further and Higher Education, Research, Innovation and Science, Simon Harris, TD, that together GMIT, LYIT and IT Sligo were approved for designation as a Technological University (TU).

 On 23 November 2021, it was announced that the name of the new TU would be Atlantic Technological University (ATU).
 ATU was formally established on 1 April 2022.